 Corporate and Entrepreneur Streams

-For investors and business people considering investing in Ontario, there are the Corporate and Entrepreneur Streams.
+For investors and business people considering investing in Ontario, there are the Corporate and Entrepreneur Streams in the OINP's Business Category.
 Under certain criteria investors can have key employees nominated for Permanent Residency.
 And entrepreneurs who have innovative business ideas that fit within the economic landscape of the province may be eligible for nomination.
 The OINP guidelines for these streams set out certain perimeters for financial commitment and job creation.
+There are Provincial Business Programs for other Canadian provinces and territories.